leec313/lee-valley/README.md

   * [gallery6.webp - 6th image - Pexels](https://www.pexels.com/photo/bridge-clouds-club-countryside-209982/)
   * [gallery7.webp - 7th image - Pexels](https://www.pexels.com/photo/man-sitting-on-black-and-gray-golf-cart-1325723/)
   * [gallery8.webp - 8th image - Unsplash](https://unsplash.com/photos/4DJF2yZGZVs)

+  # **Acknowledgments**

+  This website was completed as part of the Full Stack Software Development (E-commerce Applications) course at [Code Institute](https://codeinstitute.net/).
+It is my Portfolio Project 1 and has taught me an amazing amount in such a short period of time.
+I feel a whole lot more confident when it comes to desining, building and testing in the areas of HTML & CSS.
+The Code Institute Slack Community and my group in particular has been excellent in supporting me, along with the tutors available online.